mtgjson/mtgjson-website/docs/README.md

 ::: tip Eric - Documentation Developer
 <p>
   <img class="avatar lazy" src="" data-src="/images/avatars/avatar-eric.jpg" title="Eric's avatar" alt="Eric's avatar">
   Eric is a conceptualizer that loves deer, cheesy sci-fi movies and delving in to any code he can find.
-He is an avid supporter of open-source software and the MTG developer community.
+He is an avid supporter of open-source software and the Magic: The Gathering developer community.
 </p>
 :::